dotnet/docs-maui/docs/ios/privacy-manifest.md

 ## Privacy manifest for Binding projects

-If you are Binding project owner, and you are binding a `xcframework`, then the `xcframework` provider will need to include the privacy manifest as part of the `xcframework`.
+If you are binding project owner, and you are binding a `xcframework`, then the `xcframework` provider will need to include the privacy manifest as part of the `xcframework`.
 Alternatively, you can provide documentation for package consumers to create the privacy manifest or change the bindings to bind an `xcframework` that has the privacy manifest included.
-It's not currently possible for Binding project authors to include a privacy manifest outside an `xcframework` that will be recognized by Apple when submitting an app.
+It's not currently possible for binding project authors to include a privacy manifest outside an `xcframework` that will be recognized by Apple when submitting an app.

 ## Create a privacy manifest

 To add a privacy manifest to your .NET MAUI app project, add a new XML file named *PrivacyInfo.xcprivacy* to the *Platforms/iOS* or *Platforms/MacCatalyst* folder of your app project.
 Ensure that the *PrivacyInfo.xcprivacy* file doesn't have an *.xml* extension.
-Add the following XML to the file:
+Then, add the following XML to the file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>